Quantum Sticking of Atoms on Membranes: Introduction

-Since many properties of solids are determined in part by their adsorbates, the physisorption of atoms and molecules on a surface is of fundamental interest in surface science.
-Corrosion, heterogeneous catalysis, and epitaxy all involve the adsorption of atoms to a surface.
-The recent development of experimental techniques to produce and manipulate ultracold atoms provides an impetus to examine physisorption systems at ultralow energies.
-In this regime, quantum effects dominate the physisorption process.
+The adsorption of atoms and molecules to a surface is of fundamental interest in science.
+Corrosion, heterogeneous catalysis, and epitaxy all involve the adsorption of atoms to a surface in a central way.
+Moreover, adsorption can transform a material, since many physical properties of solids are determined in part by their adsorbates.

+The physisorption of low-energy atoms and molecules to a surface is the focus of this study.
+The impetus for considering this regime is provided by recent experimental breakthroughs in methods to produce and manipulate ultracold atoms.
+Two distinct quantum effects shape physisorption in this regime.
+The first effect, called quantum reflection (QR), is a wave phenomenon that reduces \cite{dpc92} the likelihood of a low-energy quantum particle of reaching the surface, in comparison to a classical particle.
+This reduction due to QR in the particle's probability density at low energies near the surface leads to a reduction in the transition probability of the particle to a state bound to the surface.
+QR consequently leaves its imprint on the behavior of low-energy physisorption.

-In comparison to classical physisorption, the rate of adsorption of an atom to a surface is suppressed by two different quantum mechanical effects at low energies.
-The first effect, quantum reflection, is a single-particle effect that reduces the likelihood of the low-energy atom reaching the surface \cite{dpc92}.
-The second effect, the orthogonality catastrophe, is a many-body effect that reduces the overlap between the state of the surface in the absence of the adsorbate and its state in the presence of the adsorbate \cite{dpc11}.
-While these effects have been previously considered in the context of low-energy atomic adsorption, adsorption on a 2D solid such as graphene has some differences from the 3D case.
+The second effect, the orthogonality catastrophe (OC), is a many-body effect that reduces the overlap between the state of the surface in the absence of the adsorbate and its state in the presence of the adsorbate.
+The OC can cause a sharp transition in the physisorption rate at low energies such that one-phonon physisorption (quantum sticking) to a surface state is completely suppressed \cite{dpc11}.
+While these effects have been previously considered in the context of low-energy atomic physisorption on a semi-infinite solid, adsorption to a 2D solid such as graphene has some interesting differences from the 3D case.

+There have been a variety of experimental measurements of the sticking of cold atoms to surfaces in recent years, including, for example, systems such as: thermal neon atoms to Ru(001) surfaces \cite{neon}; spin-polarized hydrogen atoms to liquid helium surfaces \cite{doyle91,yu93}; and sodium atoms in a dilute Bose-Einstein condensate to silicon surfaces \cite{ketterle04}.
+We now consider the case of the physisorption of slow atoms to membrane-like materials such as graphene.